BeyondMagic/flarity/README.md

 In order to build st you need the Xlib header files.

+<h4>Fonts</h4>

+This was configured with Fira Code and Hack as callback.

 <h3>Installation</h3>

 Edit config.mk to match your local setup (st is installed into